 On the way up, the GW Bridge was sporting a big flag.
 New Jersey wasted no time in taking it down, however, since when we came back 24 hours later it was gone.

 Oscar enjoyed the flybridge on what turned out to be an easy trip up to Half Moon Bay.

 One night was enough for a good sunset after dinner at the new Greek place that won’t be in business long if it keeps serving portions that are roughly five times the size of what a normal person might eat in two meals.
 Plus, we were ecstatic to learn that the mean people in the condos must have moved or passed away, because now the association welcomes pets on the path along the marina.

 Yesterday was windier and choppier and some stuff sloshed around, but we made it back to Liberty Landing in time for an excellent dinner.
 Today we lose the Gordons, who not-surprisingly turned out to be great guests.
 Hopefully they’ll come back and find us next year.

 Most exciting is that Mallory and Shannon are on a plane, heading for Liberty Landing.
 We haven’t seen them in nearly five months.
 They’re not that interested in us, of course, but they’ll travel across the country in a New York minute to cuddle with the Black Dog Bikinis logo model.

 We’ll take what we can get.

 *Last night the Codenames battle came down to a final opportunity for the Gordons.
 All Lucy needed to do was give Mike an appropriate clue and they’d take home the non-existent virtual championship trophy.
 In a last-ditch bit of gamesmanship, we warned Lucy that we’d call her out in the title of this post if she failed.
 Actually her clue was quite clever, but alas, too clever for Mike.
-So Lucy gets the post title, but Mike gets the Footnote of Shame.
+Lucy dodged the post title.
+Mike gets the Footnote of Shame.